frederic-perez/AmE-dictionary/data/idioms.md

 __in (one’s) own right__ :three: Through one’s own talents or efforts. _His father was a hall-of-famer, and he’s a pretty good basketball player in his own right._
 __in (or out of) someone’s hair__ _informal_ :two: [:scroll: This expression alludes to entangling one’s hair.]Annoying (or ceasing to annoy) or bothering someone. _He built the shop to get his hobby out of his wife’s hair._ _Yogi Bear is always in the Ranger’s hair._
 __in (someone’s) view__ In someone’s opinion.
-__in (someone’s) wheelhouse__ In, related to, or matching someone’s general interests, abilities, or area of familiarity; in someone’s comfort zone.
+__in (someone’s) wheelhouse__ :dart::two: In, related to, or matching someone’s general interests, abilities, or area of familiarity; in someone’s comfort zone. _It’s clear, however, that the political implications of this issue are well in the author’s wheelhouse._ _Making bread is in a baker’s wheelhouse._
 __in (the) bud__ In an undeveloped, immature, or incipient state. _Tommy has become quite a little painter in bud recently._
 __in (the) light of (something)__ :two: Considering (something); given (something).
 Typically refers to a new revelation or piece of information that affects some situation. _In light of this new evidence, we are reopening the investigation._
 __in a bad light__ Negatively; under unfavorable circumstances.
 (Typically used with the verbs “see” or “show,” or some similar variation.)